ASP.NET Caching Benefits and Overview

 No Need of Sticky Sessions: Using NCache Session State Provider will eliminate the use sticky sessions in load balancer.

 NCache Cache Storage-Scalability: NCache Session State Provider uses NCache cache as storage.
 Here cluster cache can be used to gain better scalability.
 Working with it allows adding more servers to session cluster at runtime; it results in more scalability and reliability for the application.
 ASP.NET session clustering for web farms is faster and more scalable than storing them in a database.

 Availability, Load Balancing, Fault Tolerance: In a web farm environment, it provides better fault tolerance by keeping session data available at all server nodes in cluster cache to better handle a larger load.
 This is because sessions can be distributed to multiple servers in the farm.
 Thus it is safe to say that it results in a high performance.
 It is suitable for session clustering from small to large web farms.

 Cluster Topologies: For session cache, different clustering topologies can be used.
 Replicated topology offers load balancing of client so that the web application does not suffer during intensive traffic.
 If partitioned-replica cache is used, it gives high scalability, high reliability to the application and is extremely fast.
 Sessions can be replicated or distribute/partitioned either locally on multiple web servers or on multiple dedicated session caching servers.
 For cache topology details, see section Cache Topologies.

 Session Lookup in Cache Made Easy: All session data in cache can be retrieved in a single call.
 NCache provides tag with session.
 In one single operation all session data with tag can be easily fetched.

 Exclusive Locking: To avoid deadlock and data integrity issue, exclusive locks are provided in NCache Session State Provider.
-Locking is configurable and in default is off.
+Locking is configurable and by default it is off.

 Locking Release Retry: If exclusive lock is used, locking retries are also configured.
 In case of concurrent requests, lock release is tried a configured number of times.